ibm-cloud-docs/containers/cs_versions.md

 ### Version 1.12 (Unsupported)
 {: #cs_v112}

 As of 3 November 2019, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.12](/docs/containers?topic=containers-changelog#changelog_archive) are unsupported.
-Version 1.12 clusters cannot receive security updates or support unless they are updated to the next most recent version.
+Version 1.12 clusters cannot receive security updates or support.
 {: shortdesc}

 To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.